nicohsfu/jungle-rails/README.md

-# Jungle
+# Jungle by Nico Hernandez

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+Given an incomplete and "buggy" starter code, I was tasked with fixing and troubleshooting said bugs.
+Following this, new features were implemented on the app, such as a new "Add Categories" page for the Admin view, and showing relevant order information (e.g. the orders placed, the user's email, the order number) after an order was made.
+Tests were created using Cypress to ensure validity.

 ## Setup